 Organizations can use any of the tools available, whether written by Microsoft or by 3rd Party companies.
 However, when evaluating a tool that is going to help with migration from on-premises to the cloud, you need to make sure it covers the most essential and critical assets and components to the business.
 Too many tools exclude applications and customizations, or try to move them as -is, which in its self can cause many issues.

-Our recommendation is to use Rencore for Modernization for analyzing your SharePoint on-premises server farm for migration.
-Not only do you get an extensive inventory of the farm, but you also get the code analysis, and roadblocks view to help you to know what can migrate easily and which elements have dependencies that stop a migration.
+Our recommendation is to first book a Rencore Modernization Assessment to get an understanding of your environment.
+Not only do you get an extensive inventory of the farm, but you also get the code and expert analysis needed to understand what can be migrated easily and which elements have dependencies that stop a migration.